hmlongco/Factory/README.md

 ## Setup

-If we have several mocks that we use all of the time in our previews, we can also add a setup function to the container to make this easier.
+If we have several mocks that we use all of the time in our previews or unit tests, we can also add a setup function to a given container to make this easier.

 ```swift
 extension Container {